 When managing forestland for non-game birds, one should consider the needs of all the birds that will occupy that land.
 Following are some general guidelines about different bird groups and what can be done to benefit them in basic forest management.
-This becomes somewhat difficult however, when we realize that there are at least three different populations of birds over the course of a year.
+This becomes somewhat difficult, however, when we realize that there are at least three different populations of birds over the course of a year.
 There are year-'round residents, winter visitors and summer visitors.
-Their needs are perhaps better understood when their foods are considered.
-Year-round residents are the most versatile and can sustain themselves on a combination of seeds, fruits and insects.
-However, there are few fruits and insects in winter so most of our winter visitors depend on seed-bearing plants.
-Likewise, our summer visitors tend to be those species that have evolved to feed primarily on insects, which thrive in a diversity of plant types.
+All songbirds, regardless of whether they are seed eaters or consume fruit at other times of year, will consume primarily invertebrates during the breeding season to meet the protein needs of rapidly developing nestlings.
+Also, insect-eaters may switch to eating fruits on their Central and South American wintering grounds.
+However, the food requirements are only part of the equation.
+There are other requirements that are being met by different habitat types, such as nesting and roosting structure, escape cover, etc.